 The CIAMS awards program offers grant opportunities for Cornell undergraduates for archaeological research and travel; to undergraduate Archaeology majors for conference travel for the purpose of giving presentations; to CIAMS M.A. and affiliated Ph.D. students for research, travel, and conference presentations.
 Details on CIAMS awards for faculty and application forms can be found at the Cornell Box site for Archaeology faculty.

-Questions about the CIAMS awards program should be directed to Kurt Jordan, co-chair of the Awards Committee, at email@example.com.
+Questions about the CIAMS awards program should be directed to Adam Smith, chair of the Awards Committee, at email@example.com.